 Make your own map for free with Venngage’s Map Maker.

-Timeline graphs are best suited for data that involve timelines such as historical events and project schedules.
+Timeline charts are best suited for data that involve timelines such as historical events and project schedules.

 Client Project Timeline Infographic